 Google just made an announcement about ranking websites based on their mobile responsiveness starting April 21st.
-And as more and more people access your website or social media content by phone, you’ll need more micro content to capture their attention.
+And since then, as more and more people access your website or social media content by phone, you’ll need more micro-content to capture their attention.

-Think about it: Would you rather read a short sentence or two on mobile, or a full on 1500-word post from your favorite author?
+Think about it: Would you rather read a short sentence or two on mobile or a full 1,500-word post from your favorite author?

 - Short text (able to be skimmed)

 - Twitter Cards

 Even if long-form content can keep traffic on your site for longer periods of time, you need some sort of micro-content to quickly capture their attention and get them there.

 How to Use Micro-Content With Your Social Media Strategy